-Where the number of generators of adequate capacity fitted for essential services exceeds the required number, spare parts may be omitted.
+4. Where the number of generators of adequate capacity fitted for essential services exceeds the required number, spare parts may be omitted.

+5. For electronically controlled engines and dual-fuel internal combustion engines spare parts as recommended by the engine designer/manufacturer.

+Table 3 tric generators

+List of minimum recommended spare parts for each steam turbines driving electric generators for essential services of ships for unrestricted service

 Nos.
-Item Spare part Number

-recommended

-5. F 5.
-For electronically controlled engines and dual-fuel internal combustion engines spare parts as recommended

-by the by the engine designer/manufacturer.

-Table 3

-List of minimum recommended spare parts for each steam turbines driving electric generators for essential services of ships for unrestricted service quate capacity У number, spare parts

-Nos.
-Item Spare part Number recommended 1 Carbon sealing rings, where fitted, with springs, for each size and sealing rings type of gland, for one turbine 1 set 2 Strainer baskets or inserts, for filters of special design, of each type and size 1 set 2.
-I possible.
-4. Where the number of generators of adequate capacity fitted for essential services exceeds the require
+Item Spare part Number recommended 1 rbine shaft Carbon sealing rings, where fitted, with springs, for each size and 1 s sealing rings type of gland, for one turbine 2 Strainer baskets or inserts, for filters of special design, of each type and size 1 set N o t e s: 1.
+The availability of other spare parts shall be specially considered and decided upon by the Shipowner.
+2. It is assumed that the crew has on board the necessary tools and equipment.
+3. When the recommended spares are utilized, it is recommended that new spares are supplied as soon as possible.
+4 Where the number of generators of adequate capacity fitted for essential services exceeds the required